kyubicode/oopphp/README.md

-just try autoload psr4 with composer in php
+im try autoload psr4 with composer in php